-Only on cars equipped with ABS (see page 216)
+On cars equipped with ABS (see page 200)

 This light normally comes on when you turn the ignition ON (II) and goes off after the engine starts.
 If it comes on at any other time, there is a problem in the ABS.
-If this happens, take the car to your dealer to have it checked.
+If this happens, stop the car in a safe place and turn off the engine.
+Reset the system by restarting the engine.
+Watch the ABS light.
+If it does not go off, or comes back on again while driving, take the car to your dealer to have it checked.
 With the light on, your car still has normal braking ability but no anti-lock.

-Malfunction Indicator Lamp
+U.S.: Malfunction Indicator Lamp

-Check Engine Light
+Canada: Check Engine Light

 This light comes on for a few seconds when you turn the ignition switch ON (II).
-If it comes on at any other time, it indicates one of the engine's emission control systems may have a problem.
-Turn to page 202 for information about what to do
+If it comes on at any other time, it indicates one of the engine's emissions control systems may have a problem.
+Turn to page 186 for information about what to do.